studiopress/genesis-simple-hooks/readme.txt

 == Changelog ==

-= 0.1 =
+= 2.1.1 =
-* Initial Release
+* Generate POT file.

-= 0.9 =
+= 2.1.0 =
-* Add new hooks, remove deprecated hooks
-* Fix textarea bug with HTML entities
-* Bump to pre-release 0.9 branch
+* Increased requirement to Genesis 2.1.0.
+* Site title and description hooks.
+* Fixed outdated hook descriptions.

-= 1.2 =
+= 2.0.1 =
-* Bump to match Genesis version
-* Require Genesis 1.2.1
-* Update hooks for Genesis 1.2.1
+* Genesis 2.0 favicon unhook location fix.

-= 1.3.1 =
+= 2.0.0 =
-* Bump to match Genesis version
+* Updated to use new entry hooks in Genesis 2.0.
-* Require Genesis 1.3.1
-* Added new unhook options
-* Fixed bug with foreign language compatibility
+* Remove unused boxes.php file.

+= 1.8.0.2 =
+* Fixed yet another fatal error but for people using less than Genesis 1.8.0.
+It should now deactivate gracefully.

-= 1.3.1.1 =
+= 1.8.0.1 =
-* Reduce requirement to Genesis 1.3
-* Increase requirement to WordPress 3.0
+* Removed an unnecessary version compare check that was causing some fatal errors.

-= 1.4 =
+= 1.8.0 =
-* Increased requirement to Genesis 1.4
+* Increased requirement to Genesis 1.8.0.
-* Fixed undefined index bug in functions.php

-= 1.6 =
-* Increased requirement to Genesis 1.6
+* Switched over to the Genesis 1.8 admin menu class to build admin menu.
-* Fixed bug with things not unhooking

 = 1.7.1 =
 * Increased requirement to Genesis 1.7.1